 A portion of the budget will be designated for service contracts relating to services that would otherwise be provided by the City.
-Special services that fall into this category would include, but not be limited to the following: community art & culture, Park City history and visitor services, sister city administration, trails management, waste/recycling management, childhood care & development, medical treatment, emergency assistance, food pantry, legal mediation services, housing outreach & education, and safe haven.
-More categories will be added to social equity services based off of the Social Equity Strategic Plan.
+Special services that fall into this category would include, but not be limited to the following: community art & culture, childhood education, medical treatment, emergency assistance, food pantry, housing outreach & education, and safe haven.
 To the extent possible, individual special services will be delineated in the budget.

-Service providers are eligible to apply for a special service contract every biennial budget process, with the exception of innovation grants which could run from one to three years.
 The City will award special service contracts through a competitive bid process administered by the Service Contract Subcommittee and City Staff.
 The City reserves the right to accept, reject, or rebid any service contracts that are not deemed to meet the needs of the community or the contractual goals of the service contract.

-Each special service provider will have a special service contract with a term of two years.
-Half of the total contract amount will be available each year.
-Eighty percent of each annual appropriation will be available at the beginning of the fiscal year, with the remaining 20 percent to be distributed upon demonstration through measures (quality and quantity) that the program has provided public services meeting its goals as delineated in the public service contract.
+Each special service provider will have a special service contract with a term of one to four years, depending on the type of contract.
+Eighty percent of each annual appropriation will be available at the beginning of the fiscal year, with the remaining 20 percent to be distributed upon demonstration through performance measures (quality and quantity) that the program has provided public services meeting its goals as delineated in the special service contract.
 The disbursement of all appropriations will be contingent upon council approval.
-Special service providers will be required to submit current budgets and evidence of contract compliance (as determined by the contract) by March 31 of the first contract year.
+Special service providers will be required to submit current budgets and evidence of contract compliance (as determined by the contract) by the given deadline of the first contract year.